 IP header fields (flow label, DSCP) are used to differentiate streams since a flow (single transport connection) has multiple dynamically ordered streams.

 If meta-data on the codec (audio, video, haptics), media encoding in the packet (base layer, enhanced layers), timestamp and PDU set information (start/end of frame)is available in TCP option [44] for HTTP/2 or UDP option [45] for HTTP/3, this information is used to classify and map to per packet QoS priority values.
+For HTTP/3, an option may be to use QUIC/UDP meta-data to prioritize media with priority/importance [Y] and extend in coordination with IETF to support other PDU set characteristics.

 6.7.3.2.3 Provisioning Application Information